-On October 5, 2016, the Company acquired the units of BF Acquisition Holdings, LLC, for a total consideration of \$35,402.
+On October 5, 2016, the Company acquired the units of BF Acquisition Holdings, LLC, for a total consideration of \$35,402, which remains subject to post-closing working capital adjustments.
 The purpose of the transaction was to further solidify the Company's presence in the United States.